teoang/GrammarPoliceBot/README.md

 # 👮‍♂️ GrammarPoliceBot

-> **Telegram bot that corrects my English in real conversations to help me prepare for the IELTS exam.**
+> **Telegram bot that corrects my english in real conversations to help me prepare for the IELTS exam (wish me luck!).**

-This bot monitors your English in Telegram chats, using **Qwen 30B Thinking** (via OpenRouter) to detect mistakes and suggest improvements.
+This bot monitors your english in Telegram chats, using **Qwen 30B Thinking** (via OpenRouter) to detect mistakes and suggest improvements.
 It also maintains a **"Wall of Shame"** to track who needs the most practice.

 ---